 Stop 6: Become Awed by Haifoss Waterfall

-Keep driving on the same road for about 30 minutes to get to the first of many magnificent waterfalls on this 5 days in Iceland itinerary.
+Keep driving on the same road for about 30 minutes to get to the first of many magnificent waterfalls on this Iceland itinerary in 5 days.
 Haifoss is one of the top five tallest waterfalls in Iceland at 400 feet, and it will not disappoint.

 Walk from the parking lot along the gorge to get amazing views of Haifoss and another nearby waterfall called Granni.
 If you want a different perspective of these waterfalls, you can also hike down into the gorge.